Azure-Samples/openai-end-to-end-baseline/README.md

    az ml workspace outbound-rule list -w aihub-${BASE_NAME} -g $RESOURCE_GROUP --query '[0].status' -o tsv
    ```

    If the result is 'Inactive', then execute the following command.
+This command will force the deployment of the managed network and establish the private endpoint connections.

    ```bash
    az ml workspace provision-network -n aihub-${BASE_NAME} -g $RESOURCE_GROUP